 EMAIL_FROM: the From: address to use when sending an email (required)

 EMAIL_SUBJECT: the Subject: to use for a login email (required)

 EMAIL_LOGIN_TIMEOUT: How long (in seconds) the user has to follow the login link

-INDIELOGIN_CLIENT_ID: the client ID to send to the IndieLogin service (required)
+INDIEAUTH_CLIENT_ID: The client ID to send to the remote IndieAuth endpoint (required)1